Slip Stoppers of Alabama

 Created by a Certified Walkway Auditor

-The checklist reflects real-world evaluation patterns seen in healthcare, hospitality, and commercial facilities.
+The risk exposure checklist reflects real-world problems seen in healthcare, hospitality, and many other facilities.

-If you’re unsure whether your walking surfaces have been formally evaluated, this checklist helps you identify what has — and hasn’t — been measured.
+If you’re unsure whether your walking surfaces have been checked, this checklist helps you identify what has — and hasn’t — been tested.

 If it hasn’t been tested, it’s still an unknown.